BigBang1112/maniascript-reference/README.md

 ## Doxygen Awesome

-The project includes the Doxygen Awesome CSS theme as submodule, but it is not currently used for official builds.
+The project includes the Doxygen Awesome CSS theme as submodule and is currently used for official builds.

 ## Plans